Kid-Friendly Gluten-Free Meatloaf

 3. In a smaller bowl, beat egg; add all remaining ingredients and add to the beef and oatmeal.
 With your hand, blend together.

-4. Add to a 9x13" baking dish and form into the desired shape.
+4. Add the meat mixture to a 9 x 13-inch baking dish and form into the desired shape.
 Leave enough room on the side for the grease to drain.

 Tips